MediaRecorder Video Bitrates

 Bitrate vs. quality: a visual comparison

 To make the impact of bitrate concrete, here are two recordings made in Safari iOS - using a simple MediaRecorder implementation - with the back camera at 4K resolution, but with different bitrates.
-The difference is most visible in areas with motion.
+The difference in frame rate and picture quality is immediately visible.
 The size of the recordings is also a big differentiator.
 For example, with the same length, the recording at 2 Mbps is 3,5 MB, while the one at 15 Mbps is 18,4 MB.

 two 4k recordings: one at 2Mbps one at 15Mbps